 ACCME Accreditation Requirements and Guidelines

-The ASHG Annual Meeting has been planned and implemented in accordance with the essential areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American College of Medical Genetics and Genomics (ACMG) and ASHG.
+The ASHG Annual Meeting has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American College of Medical Genetics and Genomics (ACMG) and ASHG.
 The ACMG is accredited by the ACCME to provide continuing medical education for physicians.
 Therefore, all educational programming is developed and must be presented in compliance with all ACCME requirements.
 Authors must adhere to these guidelines, which are outlined below.
 Failure to do so may result in your presentation being excluded from the meeting.

 - Talks must be free of commercial bias for or against any product.
 If commercial products are discussed, the session must present objective information about those products, based on generally accepted scientific evidence.
-Speakers must not engage in the marketing of their product(s) in any way during the presentation.
-Moderators have been instructed to intervene if they observe commercial bias.
+Speakers must not engage in the marketing of product(s) in any way during the presentation.
+Moderators have been instructed to intervene if this occurs.

 - The content or format of a CME activity or its related materials must promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.
 Presentations must give a balanced view of therapeutic options.
 Use of generic names will contribute to this impartiality.
 If the educational material or content includes trade names, trade names from several companies should be used when available, not just trade names from a single company.

 - Authors must include a conflict-of-interest slide as part of their presentations to meet ACCME requirements, even when there is nothing to disclose.
 This ASHG-approved slide will be inserted automatically as the first slide in the presentation.
-If you indicated a conflict, the disclosure information you completed during your abstract submission will be used automatically.
+For speakers who indicated a conflict, the disclosure information completed during abstract submission will be used automatically.
 No further action is required by authors for the conflict-of-interest slide.